Deepak-Varshney/heatlhyflow/README.md

   * Prescribe medication from a list of available medicines.
   * Schedule tests and doses with dropdowns and checkboxes.
   * Generate OPD card PDFs after completing treatment.

 ---

-## Contributing

-Feel free to fork the repository and submit pull requests for any improvements or features you'd like to contribute.
-Ensure all code adheres to the project's coding standards.

----